akash073/ieims-auth-demo/keycloak/README.md

 lose your modifications.
 The container is stopped if you stop it manually, stop the docker machine or shutdown your computer.

+## The Realm

+We have setup a realm named `development`.
+It defines four Keycloak
+clients:

+1. `app-1`: Front-end React app.
+Public access type.
+1. `app-2`: Front-end React app.
+Public access type.
+1. `api-1`: Back-end API server in Spring Boot.
+Bearer only access type.
+1. `api-2`: Back-end API server in Spring Boot.
+Bearer only aceess type.

+The two back-end applications have some *client roles* defined on them.

+The realm is also configured with a *client scope* named `ieims`.
+Basically it adds a few *user attributes* to the issued access tokens.

+### Users

+We have defined two users for the demo:

+1. `razzak`: Admin type user.
+Represents a teacher (institutional user).
+1. `ananta`: Non-admin type users.
+Represents a student.

+### User Attributres

+Each user has a few *user attributues* defined on them.
+These are `eiin`, `crvsId` and `teacherId`.

+The `ieims` client scope maps the user attributes to claims in the JWT tokens.